arnog/mathlive/tutorials/USAGE_GUIDE.md

 * `skipTags`: an array of tag names whose content will not be scanned for delimiters
+* `processScriptType`: `<script>` tags of the indicated type will be processed while others will be ignored.
+Default: "math/tex".
 * `ignoreClass`: a string used as a regular expression of class names of elements whose content will not be scanned for delimiters (`'tex2jax_ignore'` by default)